Program Purpose & Parameters

 Acceptance to the Program

 Acceptance to the Ronald Reagan Memorial Internship Program is contingent upon satisfactory completion of our application, a schedule compatible with CWA office hours and needs, qualification within the program parameters, and final selection by our committee.
-We accept up to four interns for the summer, fall and spring sessions.
+We accept up to t interns for the summer, fall and spring sessions.

 The Real World

-Media & Communications, Legislation & Public Policy, Field Department (Chapter, grassroots and Young Women for America development), Legal Affairs, Web and Online Communications, Development & Donor Relations
+Media & Communications, Legislation & Public Policy, Field Department (CWA grassroots and Young Women for America development), Legal Affairs, and Development & Donor Relations

 Fall & Spring Internships